-Ineffective flow areas allow the user to define areas of the cross section that will contain water that are not actively being conveyed.
+Ineffective flow areas allow the user to define areas of the cross section that will contain water that is not actively being conveyed.
 Ineffective flow areas are often used to describe portions of a cross section in which water will pond and the velocity of that water, in the downstream direction, is close to zero.
-This water is included in the storage calculations and other wetted cross section parameters, but it is not included as part of the active flow area.
+This water is included in the storage calculations and other wetted cross section parameters, but is not included as part of the active flow area.
 When using ineffective flow areas, no additional wetted perimeter is added to the active flow area.

 Ineffective flow areas often occur near roadway crossings when water levels exceed the channel banks and when water cannot flow in the longitudinal direction along the overbank areas due to roadway fill.
 When this occurs, flow must contract to pass through the opening under the roadway, adding additional and often significant losses.
 However, if the roadway overtops, flow becomes possible in the overbank areas as well as in the main channel.